 I found a USB flash drive in the middle of the road and it had this Dentrix software on it.
 I don’t know if it needs activated or who would even be looking for this type of software, but someone put on a flash drive for a reason, so here ya go.

 Of course, that person could simply have been lying about how s/he obtained the program and database, but could it have been that simple?
 Could someone involved in the practice have downloaded a copy of everything onto a flash drive to take it home to work on it and subsequently lost it?
 From inspection of the data in the torrent, it appears that some of the files were last updated on May 1, 2009.
-The files were first uploaded to a torrent site in February 2010, and the dental practice was notified by Justin Shafer of the breach on September 17, 2012.
+The files were first uploaded to a torrent site in February 2010, and the dental practice was notified by the person who recognized that there was a breach on September 17, 2012.
 Did the practice’s logs go far enough back for the forensic investigators to conclusively determine in October 2012 what happened on or about May 1, 2009?

 Encryption vs. Obfuscation: Were the Security Controls HIPAA-Compliant?